-You have no audience.
-You have no blog.
-But you have an idea — a big, super, fat, fantastic idea for a story that won’t let your mind rest.
+Today, you don’t have a blog.
+But you have an idea — a big, super, fat, fantastic idea that won’t let your mind rest.

 So how do you bring this story to life?
 How do you begin to give it the attention it needs when you are starting from scratch?